 If at any time your child ingests something potentially toxic, contact Poison Control immediately at 1-800-222-1222 or go to your nearest emergency room.

 After a pica diagnosis, your doctor should order blood work to test for nutrient deficiencies such as iron and zinc.
+Here’s more about iron needs and iron foods for kids.
 In several studies, supplementation or change in diet stopped the pica behavior in nearly all children that had deficiencies.

 You should also ask to have your child screened for lead poisoning, infections, and other toxins especially in children who have a pica for paint chips, dirt, clay, or feces.
 Additional tests and exams may be needed to check for obstructions.
 My daughter had an x-ray to make sure she had not swallowed any staples or paperclips because she had a pica for paper.

 If your child has pica not related to nutrient deficiency, other action is necessary.
 Although some experts suggest aversion therapy (mild punishment), this can be ineffective on children who have pica for soothing or OCD reasons (personal experience).
 A negative or overreaction to pica behavior can cause greater stress and increase the cravings.
 There are several things that can help distract a pica episode.